One man shows

 Future Projects

-David is keen to develop future projects combining History, Education and Entertainment.
-If you have any ideas concerning possible subjects for such shows and talks (in particular those which would meet the needs of schools and colleges), he would be delighted to hear.
-Simply email here: davidshall@mac.com
+David is always happy to consider developing future projects combining History, Science, Maths, Education and Entertainment.
+If you have any suggestions or requests , he would be delighted to hear.
+Simply email David at davidshall@mac.com

-Home Photos Actor Corporate Voiceovers One Man Shows Workshops Biog Contact
+Home Photos Actor Corporate Voiceovers Schools Workshops Biog Contact

 E-Mail: Enquiries click here